Mazda 6 review and buyer’s guide

 CONCLUSION

-The Mazda 6 is a smart, elegant and surprisingly practical front-wheel drive family sedan or wagon that can happily outperform most medium SUVs in most aspects of daily driving tasks.
-And Mazda has not only kept it modern and fresh, it also built it from the beginning with the intent to see it remain relevant, reliable and nice to drive.
+The Mazda 6 is a smart, elegant and surprisingly practical front-wheel drive family sedan or wagon that can happily outperform most medium SUVs in many key aspects of daily driving tasks.
+Mazda has not only kept it modern and fresh, the company also built it from the beginning with the intent to keep it relevant, reliable and nice to drive.

 It’s hard to find faults with the Mazda 6 beyond the mere drawbacks in the nature of conventional cars overall.
-They being, slightly harder to get into and out of, and the perception of being lower to the ground and therefore having lesser visibility.
-Both of these aspects are fixable for most people by adjusting the seat correctly and simply staying fit - generally speaking.
+They being, slightly harder to get into and out of, and the perception of being lower to the ground and therefore having less visibility.
+Both of these aspects are fixable for most people by adjusting the seat and mirrors correctly, and by simply staying fit - generally speaking.
+Sitting down and standing up shouldn’t be hard, anatomically speaking.

-While Mazda 6 won’t win awards for ground clearance and it might occasionally stuff the stone tray on the odd shopping centre carpark buffer, it absolutely will not lure you into thinking it’s some kind of cut-price wannabe off-roader that is just waiting to be unleashed - because that’s often the dream sold to you about SUVs.
+While Mazda 6 won’t win awards for ground clearance and it might occasionally scuff the stone tray on the odd shopping centre carpark buffer, it absolutely will not lure you into thinking it’s some kind of cut-price wannabe off-roader that is just waiting to be unleashed - because that’s often the dream sold to you about SUVs.
+But the reality is usually just higher fuel consumption than a Mazda 6 to perform the same basic tasks.

-More than this, the Mazda 6 offers better outright performance and fuel economy than bigger SUVs using the same or similar engines.
+More than this, the Mazda 6 offers better outright performance and fuel economy than bigger, heavier SUVs using the same or similar engines.
 This is a fundamental advantage to sticking to normal cars.

 The sedan remains a more efficient mode of transport and the wagon remains more practical, than the medium SUV crowd.
 So if you want to get good value out of buying your next new family car, consider one of the better examples in the Mazda 6.